CZ-NIC/knot/doc/operation.rst

 To show all supported counters even with 0 value, use the force option.

 A simple periodic statistic dump to a YAML file can also be enabled.
-See :ref:`statistics_section` for the configuration details.
+See :ref:`stats section` for the configuration details.

 As the statistics data can be accessed over the server control socket, it is possible to create an arbitrary script (Python is supported at the moment)